-The Center for Food Studies at Bard College at Simon's Rock will hold its fourth annual ThinkFOOD Conference on Saturday, April 8, 2017 in the Kellogg Music Center.
+The Center for Food Studies at Bard College at Simon's Rock held its fourth annual ThinkFOOD Conference on Saturday, April 8, 2017 in the Kellogg Music Center.

-Dr. Maryann Tebben, head of the Center for Food Studies, explained, “ In 2016 we witnessed the development of a policy platform on food from the Movement for Black Lives; a statement by the National Young Farmers Coalition on a path toward a more diverse population of farmers; a national dialogue about the federal minimum wage; a James Beard award to Jarry magazine (a publication ‘that explores where food and queer culture intersect’); and a presidential election that brought questions about immigration policy to the forefront.
+Dr. Maryann Tebben, head of the Center for Food Studies, explained, “ In 2016 we witnessed the development of a policy platform on food from the Movement for Black Lives; a statement by the National Young Farmers Coalition on a path toward a more diverse population of farmers; a national dialogue about the federal minimum wage; a James Beard award to Jarry magazine (a publication ‘that explores where food and queer culture intersect’); and a presidential election that brought questions about immigration policy to the forefront.”

-Dr. A. Breeze Harper, an African American food and health scholar, will deliver the keynote address, “Reading the Signs of Food, Ethics, Whiteness, and Resistance: A Black Feminist Praxis.”
+Dr. A. Breeze Harper, an African American food and health scholar, delivered the keynote address, “Reading the Signs of Food, Ethics, Whiteness, and Resistance: A Black Feminist Praxis.”
 Harper, the author of Sistah Vegan: Black Female Vegans Speak on Food, Identity, Health, and Society, will talk about strategies to identify conscious and unconscious racism, and the health and nutritional consequences of “racial battle fatigue” within the ethical foodscape of veganism.
 In her preview of the talk, she noted, “This talk will be of interest to anyone who desires to gain literacy and action around intersectional approaches to health, veganism, food, and racial justice.”

 Dr. Tebben’s work in food studies stems from her research in French literature.
 She recently authored the chapter “Semiotics of Sauce: National Identity and Naming of Pasta Sauces” in Representing Italy Through Food (Bloomsbury Academic, 2017).
 Prior works includes Sauces: A Global History (Reaktion Books, 2014) and an article on the history of French dessert in Gastronomica.